Alex Gilbert (adoption advocate): 2021-2022

-2023 and later
+2023-present

 From November 2022, Gilbert began to publish his first online ongoing documentary series An Adoption Story through his YouTube channel.
 The series follows Alex as he meets other adoptees to share their stories.
 Series one was filmed in New Zealand, the United States and Italy.
 The second series for An Adoption Story began in June 2024.
 Stories from the series have included those adopted from inside of New Zealand domestically and from overseas.
 A story included a man from Tauranga who found out he was adopted at age 48, to then discovering his Māori heritage.

 Another episode included an adoptee who had been separated from her two brothers since birth and was previously unaware of their existence, met for the first time.
 A story was shared in April 2025 for the series which Alex helped an adoptee born in Velikiye Luki, Russia during the Soviet Union learn about the fate of his birth mother.
 Gilbert has spoken publicly about the complexities of adoption and those affected in stories published.

 Gilberts documentary short film, My Kazakhstan Connection which follows the story of Gilbert searching for his biological family links in Kazakhstan was released in September 2025.

+In January 2026, the third season of An Adoption Story began, with episodes continuing to be released on Gilbert's YouTube channel.
+The second episode featured Tauranga woman Daniela Brown, who was adopted from Romania and documented her search for her birth family.
+In April 2026, the episode was officially selected for NZ Web Fest in the Factual category.

+In July 2026, Gilbert presented his work and introduced a symposium at the 9th International Conference on Adoption Research which was held in Porto, Portugal.